ppy/osu-wiki/news/2026/2026-07-18-outer-worlds-art-contest-results.md

 [![](https://assets.ppy.sh/contests/285/banners/Bayki.jpg)](https://assets.ppy.sh/contests/285/winners/Bayki.png)

 **[Bayki](https://osu.ppy.sh/users/15984389)** managed to snag smirks from **957** space cadets who related with the experience of being thrown spinning when stepping out on a space walk.
-The world if tough out there, but some of the lost footing clearly bounced back to net the entry third place and another new face on our art contest podium!
+The world is tough out there, but some of the lost footing clearly bounced back to net the entry third place and another new face on our art contest podium!

 [![](https://assets.ppy.sh/contests/285/banners/Dreamxiety.jpg)](https://assets.ppy.sh/contests/285/winners/Dreamxiety.png)